coursera-dl/edx-dl/CONTRIBUTING.md

 Run the test suite with

-    py.test coursera/test -v --cov coursera --cov-report html
+    py.test -v --cov edx_dl --cov-report html

 If some test fails, please don't send your changes yet.
 Fix what broke before sending your pull request.

-If you need to change the test suite, explain in the commit message why it needs to be changed (e.g., the page layout or the authentication methods from coursera changed, or they implemented a new kind of course).
+If you need to change the test suite, explain in the commit message why it needs to be changed (e.g., the page layout or the authentication methods from edX changed, or they implemented a new kind of course).

 # Check for potential bugs